Post-secondary Education/Training Programs Resources

 A Transition Guide to Postsecondary Education and Employment for Students and Youth with Disabilities

-This transition guide from OSERS assists families and their students and youth with disabilities in developing and pursuing their goals for adult life.
-The guide addresses transition planning opportunities and programs; transition services and requirements; education and employment options after secondary school; and supporting decisions made by students and youth with disabilities.
+This transition guide from OSERS assists families and youth with disabilities in developing and achieving their goals for adult life.
+It covers transition services, education and employment after high school, and supporting decisions made youth with disabilities.

 Mental Health on College Campuses: Investments, Accommodations Needed to Address Student Needs

-The National Council on Disability offers this report that examines and assesses the status of college mental health services and policies in the United States.
-The report documents the challenges, best practices, and emerging trends of supporting college students with mental health disabilities.
-Recommendations in the report address law and policy reform and best practices for colleges to provide increased access to services, increased training for staff and faculty, anti-stigma activities and outreach, student engagement, and integrated services.
+This report from the National Council on Disability analyzes college mental health services and policies in the United States.
+The report documents the challenges, best practices, and emerging trends of supporting college students with mental health conditions.

 Transitioning to College with a Disability

-This short video from The Disability Services Office at NC State University addresses students who might believe their disability is an obstacle to succeeding at college.
-The five minute closed captioned video explains a variety of topics including how accommodations differ at college compared to high school and describes how one discloses a disability at the college level.
+This short video from The Disability Services Office at NC State University addresses accommodations that students with disabilities might have at college.
+It explains a variety of topics including how accommodations differ at college compared to high school and how to disclose a disability at the college level.